Docker-Daze/itu-minitwit/report/report.md

 In the `MetricsService.cs` file, there are custom metrics to the application, such as the `minitwit_follow_counter` and `app_request_duration_seconds`.
 The follow counter is implemented in the program by adding to the counter, every time a follow request is made.
-The duration is measured by starting a timer when a request comes in, and stopping it when the request has been processed.
+The duration is measured by starting a timer when a request comes in, and stopping it when a response is returned.

 The graphs in [@fig:monitoring1] and [@fig:monitoring2] shows the two Grafana dashboards populated with data.
 They show the change in response time, when going from processing each request, to instantly returning 204.